Stop Smoking Before and After Cosmetic Surgery

 How can I quit smoking before surgery?

-Whether you’re planning on surgery or not, quitting smoking is one of the best decisions that anyone can ever take.
+Whether you’re planning on surgery or not, quitting smoking is one of the best decisions that anyone can ever make.
 We know that it’s much easier said than done and that the cravings and withdrawal symptoms can be excruciating, however, the health impacts are well worth the struggle.

 • Quitline: The Australian Department of Health has dedicated a phone line to assist smokers in their journey toward a smoking-free life.
 Whenever you’re ready, any time of the week, you can call 13 QUIT (13 7848) free of charge, and talk to a trained counsellor to get important information, tips, coaching, and support to successfully quit.
 You can also visit the Australian Lung Foundation’s website to explore valuable resources that might be of benefit.